 The Field of Light is a grain of sand in Uluru’s grand narrative

 While Uluru is primarily just a powerful muse for Munro, he does relate to one principle of Anangu art and culture; a sense that the past informs the present.

 “It intrigues me that the Anangu have an interwoven concept of time that reflects mine: of time past, when I first saw Uluru; of time present, the exhibition now; and time future, how once this has been swept away, the living memory that goes into people’s hearts and minds.”

 The living memory is enough to sate Munro, aware that the Field of Light is barely a grain of sand in Uluru’s grand narrative.
 “I actually like the fact it’s ephemeral – you can flick it on and off.”

 He’s not the kind of artist to scribble his name on a tree trunk or cast a bronze statue (and much of the installation will be recycled, too).
 “Ultimately, I think we’re all just pushing ideas through time.”

 The last glow of the Field of Light before it disappears with the sun.
 (Image: Katie Carlin)

 Field of Light, Uluru details

-It is currently open for tours with a Field of Light shines out until December 2020.
-The four-and-a-half-hour, three-course A Night at Field of Light Dinner inspired by bush tucker costs $250 per person (with matching wines).
-Other options range from the Field of Light Pass ($42) to a helicopter flight over the display ($615 per adult).
+It is currently open for tours with a Field of Light pass ($45).
+The four-and-a-half-hour, three-course A Night at Field of Light Dinner inspired by bush tucker costs $280 per person (with Australian wines and beers as well).
+Other options include a Field of Light Star Pass with viewings of the work and outback canapes with sparkling wine or beer.

-Staying there: Ayers Rock Resort offers an array of family-friendly accommodation options including the five-star Sails in the Desert.
-Book ahead to glamp at Longitude 131.
+Ayers Rock Resort offers an array of family-friendly accommodation options including the five-star Sails in the Desert.
+Book ahead to go glamping at Longitude 131.